amrutsavadatti/auction_house/README.md

 - Jai Patel: Back End Work, S3 Bucket
 - Pooja Kawatkar: Front End Work

-## Iteration 2 Work Distribution
+## Iteration 3 Work Distribution
-- Manas Pise:
+- Manas Pise: Back End Work
-- Amrut Savadatti:
+- Amrut Savadatti: Some back end some front end
-- Jai Patel:
+- Jai Patel: Led back end
-- Pooja Kawatkar:
+- Pooja Kawatkar: Front End WOrk

 ## General Notes
 Please make sure not to refresh the live URLs, as it runs into a 404 not found/403 forbidden error.
 We reached out to the professor and other teams who are experiencing the same issue, but we are not sure how to go about solving it.